 - Choose a location to install the holder.

 - Press the button to test whether the commands are delivered to a hub.
-If not, choose another location or use the ReX radio signal range extender.
+If not, choose another location or use a radio signal range extender.

-When routing DoubleButton through ReX, keep in mind that it does not automatically switch between a range extender and a hub.
-You can assign DoubleButton to a hub or another ReX in the Ajax app.
+When routing DoubleButton through a radio signal range extender, keep in mind that it does not automatically switch between a range extender and a hub.
+You can assign DoubleButton to a hub or another range extender in the Ajax app.

 - Fix Holder on the surface using the bundled screws or double-sided adhesive tape.